magento/composer-root-update-plugin/README.md

 ### Without `magento/composer-root-update-plugin`:

-In the project directory for a Magento Community Edition 2.2.8 installation, a user tries to run the `composer require` and `composer update` commands for Magento Community Edition 2.3.1 with these results:
+In the project directory for a Magento Open Source 2.2.8 installation, a user tries to run the `composer require` and `composer update` commands for Magento Open Source 2.3.1 with these results:

 ```
 $ composer require magento/product-community-edition 2.3.1 --no-update